Is your garden overrun with zucchini? This homemade Refrigerator Pickled Zucchini Recipe is for you.

 The type of vinegar you use will produce different results as well.
 I used rice wine vinegar, but you can experiment with white vinegar, cider vinegar, white wine vinegar, or a combination.
 It is best to avoid concentrated kinds of vinegar like malt or balsamic.

-I did not include salt in my brine (but feel free to add some) since I used salt to remove excess liquid in the zucchini ribbons before placing them in the jar.
+I omitted salt in my brine (but feel free to add some) since I used salt to remove excess liquid in the zucchini ribbons before placing them in the jar.
 I added a small amount of sugar, but you can omit that if you like.

 Pickling spice is the flavouring in this recipe.
 Feel free to experiment with fresh herbs such as dill, thyme, or rosemary (add them to the jar before pouring in the brine).